Snow Skin Mooncake (冰皮月饼)-matcha cream filling

 Mooncake skin

-• To prevent sticking, cook some rice (glutinous or regular) flour in pan at medium low heat for about 5 minutes.
+- To prevent sticking, cook some rice (glutinous or regular) flour in pan at medium low heat for about 5 minutes.
+Set aside to cool.

 Making the mooncake

-• Divide the dough into equal pieces (about 35g).
-Take the match cream out to let it thaw a bit.
+- Divide the dough into equal pieces (about 35g).
+Take the matcha cream out to let it thaw a bit.

-• Roll out the snow skin dough and put the matcha cream in the center.
-Wrap the skin around matcha cream center.
-Pinch off any excess snow skin so it’s not too thick.
+- Put the matcha cream in the centre.
+Wrap the skin around matcha cream centre.
+Pinch off any excess snow skin so it's not too thick.

-• Roll the ball into some cooked rice flour and repeat until ALL the cream cheese filling is wrapped.
+- Roll the ball into some cooked rice flour and dust off the excess.

-• Press down firmly but not too hard or else you will break the mooncake.
-Before eating, individually wrap the mooncake and freeze for about 20 minutes.
+- Press down firmly so the pattern is imprinted onto the snow skin Before eating, individually wrap the mooncake and freeze for about 20 minutes.

 Notes